shoroukKB/Video_Game_Sales_with_Rating/README.md

 This project reviews a set of video game sales data rated by the ESRB for the purpose of monitoring and age-appropriate game content.
 The ESRB is officially recognized, implemented and used in the three main countries of North America: Canada, Mexico, and the United States.
 The Ai model will be built to predict the appropriate age rating for each game based on the data collected.

 # Data Description
+* The Dataset contains 16 features and 16720 instances.

  | Feature       | Description                                                                                                                                           |
 |---------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Name          | Name of the game                                                                                                                                      |